 The globe artichoke (Cynara scolymus L.), usually just called “artichoke,” originated in the Mediterranean region.
 This herbaceous, thistle-like plant is produced for its immature, edible flower buds.
 The thorny green globe-shaped vegetable was first brought to the United States in the 1800s, where it was grown in Louisiana by French settlers and in California by Spanish immigrants.

 Italy is the world’s largest producer, followed by Egypt, Spain, and Peru.
-In the United States, commercial production is limited almost exclusively to California, responsible for nearly all of the nation’s supply.
-The artichoke is California’s official state vegetable and is grown from Marin to Santa Barbara counties, with Monterey County topping production volume.
+In the United States, commercial production is limited almost exclusively to California, where artichokes are the official state vegetable.
+Production ranges from Marin to Santa Barbara counties, with Monterey County topping volume.
 Castroville is called the Artichoke Capital of the state and hosts an annual festival.
-Washington and Oregon also grow artichokes, but in much smaller quantities.
+Washington and Oregon also grow artichokes, but in lesser quantities.

-California’s Green Globe artichokes are planted as a seasonal, slow-growing perennial and take nine months to mature from multi-shoot rootstock.
-Annual varieties are planted through transplants or direct seeding, have a single producing stalk, and thrive in the state’s coastal regions.
+California’s Green Globe artichokes are planted as a seasonal, slow-growing perennial and take nine months to mature from multishoot rootstock.
+Annual varieties are cultivated through transplants or direct seeding, have a single producing stalk, and thrive in the state’s coastal regions.
 Varieties include the Imperial Star, Desert Globe, and Big Heart.